renns/dsprofile/README.md

 example to be a reference to the subject node of the evaluation; i.e., the syntax tree node whose attribute is being evaluated.
 Similarly, `a` is a value that refers to the attribute that is being evaluated.

+The tuple sequence is passed by name, so it will not be evaluated unless it is needed.
+It is therefore safe to include long-running computations in the tuples without incurring an overhead when profiling is not being used.

 The `start` method will return a unique identifier for this event, which you need to provide to the associated `finish` method.